LeslieDaroca/Email-Responses/Email templates/Scenario A: Request to bump up to Advanced Track.md

-Hello **John**,
+Hi **John**,

-Thank you for getting in touch.
-Although you only qualify for the beginner track based on your prework score, we appreciate your desire to be moved to the advanced track.
-Without overloading you, we want to better equip you with a curriculum that is appropriate for your level.
-Please take this into consideration.
+Thanks for reaching out and sharing your thoughts.
+I really appreciate how eager you are to take on the advanced track—it shows your determination and drive, which are amazing qualities.

+After looking at your prework score, we feel that the beginner track would be the best starting point for you.
+Our goal is to make sure you’re not overwhelmed and that you’re set up for success with a solid foundation.
+We genuinely want to see you grow and thrive at a pace that works for you.

+We hope you can understand our decision, and we’re confident this approach will help you thrive.
+If you’d like to discuss this further or share your thoughts, please don’t hesitate to reach out.

+Best regards,

+**Leslie from CodePath Admissions**